Pence rebukes Myanmar's Suu Kyi over Rohingya persecution

 Breaking News Emails

-SINGAPORE — Vice President Mike Pence confronted Myanmar's leader Aung San Suu Kyi on Wednesday over the "violence and persecution" of her country's Rohingya Muslims.

-Sat next to Suu Kyi and with the news media present, Pence said her country's atrocities were "without excuse."
-The vice president also called on her to hold those responsible to account.
+Sitting next to Suu Kyi and with the news media present, Pence said her country's atrocities were "without excuse."
+The vice president also called on Suu Kyi to hold those responsible to account.

-Suu Kyi was once an arch opponent of her country's government, earning her the Nobel Peace Prize and cementing her status as an international human-rights icon.
+Suu Kyi was once an arch opponent of her country's government and heralded for her efforts to shepherd democratic reforms.
+She spent 15 years under house arrest and won the Nobel Peace Prize in 1991, cementing her status as an international human-rights icon.

 But since becoming de facto leader of Myanmar, Suu Kyi has been criticized for staying silent about her own military's violence against the Rohingya.
 The operation involving Buddhist militias has left thousands dead and 700,000 displaced in what the United Nations says is ethnic cleansing.